 The rainy season on the west of the peninsula is normally between April to October.
 The rain lasts only for a short period.

 The east coast has a heavier rainy season between November to February.
-During these rainy months, many of the beaches resorts close and re-open in March.
+During these rainy months, many of the beach resorts close and re-open in March.

 Based on this I would recommend going just after the rainy season, between February and September.